Fyobl/Eazee-Invoice/replit.md

 - **Data Separation**: Fixed critical security issue where users could access each other's data by implementing proper UID-based filtering
 - **Session-Based Authentication**: All API routes now use authenticated user's UID from session instead of query parameters
 - **Password Change Dialog Fix**: Fixed password change dialog to properly close and refresh user context after successful password update
+- **Complete Database Reset**: Deleted all invoices, quotes, statements, products, customers, and recycle bin items from database
+- **Fresh Start Authentication**: Reset all user passwords to "password123" with mustChangePassword flag for clean testing
+- **Data Isolation Verification**: Confirmed each user can only access their own data through authenticated API calls
+- **Security Testing**: Verified unauthenticated requests are properly rejected with 401 errors

 ### January 16, 2025 - Account Management Enhancement
 - **Personal Information Update**: Added ability for users to update their first name and last name in Account settings